 Play is a vital component not only in the lives of domestic animals but also for the animals that live in the wild.
 Scientists, such as Carol Grant Gould and James L. Gould, describe the process of ‘’playing’’ as being any behavior that serves no adaptive, practical or survival purpose.
 We tend to think that animals, due to the fact that they are incapable of abstract thought, are driven solely by their survival instincts and act accordingly, performing tasks that serve this exact purpose.

 But animals, just like us, feel the need to engage in ‘’purposeless activities’’ to pass the time.
-Herring gulls, for example, play by grabbing clams with their beaks, let them drop and try to catch them mid-air, before reaching the ground.
-As for domestic animals, dogs have an entire ritual when encountering other dogs – they inspect, sniff and walk in circles around each other, and then the play-fight begins.
+Herring gulls, for example, play by grabbing clams with their beaks, let them drop and try to catch them mid-air.
+As for domestic animals, dogs have an entire ritual when encountering other dogs.
+They inspect, sniff and walk in circles around each other, and then the play-fight begins.
 These, and other ‘’games’’ animals play, are both a way to maintain their mental acuity, and integrate themselves in same-species groups.

 Therefore, toys, in the case of domestic pets, are sort of a miniature extension of the solitary and social plays that animals that roam the wildlands engage in.
 Toys simulate a personalized version of the wildlife while keeping pets happy and healthy in the process.
 There are many toys available, specially designed for every kind of pet, based on needs, personalities and way of play.
 Websites such as ToyPetReviews have comprehensive articles to help you choose the right toys for your pet.

-While pets surely benefit tremendously from the domestic comfort of human households, one thing that they might lack in the constant physical activity from the wild.
+Pets surely benefit tremendously from the domestic comfort of human households.
+However, one thing that they might lack is the constant physical activity from the wild.
 Pets such as dogs, for example – especially breeds like Huskies, who are biologically driven to run tens of kilometers per day in deep snow – can suffer the most from sedentarism.
 Even cats, who are more static than other pets, need the occasional physical activity to maintain a healthy weight and body.

-For cats and dogs, obesity is one of the most serious health concerns, as it exposes the pets to the risk of developing diabetes and other associated illnesses.
+For cats and dogs, obesity is one of the most serious health concerns.
+It exposes the pets to the risk of developing diabetes and other associated illnesses.
 Apart from this, by gaining excess weight, the joints are exposed to additional pressure, the lifespan of the pet is greatly reduced, and the digestive and breathing organs function at reduced capacity.

-These reasons and several others which we will present in the following entries are why pet owners such invest in toys.
+These reasons and several others presented in the following entries are why pet owners such invest in toys.

 Intellectual stimulation and rigorous mental activity is as important to pets as maintaining a healthy weight.
 Sadly, the one thing that domestication has not ridden animals of is the ability to become easily bored when there is simply nothing to do.